github/docs/content/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 Three types of alert are available.
 You can add an alert with a special blockquote line that specifies the alert type, and then add the alert information in a standard blockquote immediately after.

-These alert syntax are supported in Issues, Pull requests, Discussions, Gists, Releases, and Markdown files.

-The changes you make to an existing markdown file when previewed may display the raw syntax of the alerts.
-However when the changes are committed you will see that the alerts will be displayed correctly.

 ```markdown
 > [!NOTE]
 > Highlights information that users should take into account, even when skimming.